- Professor of Music Theory

 - Director, Division of Music Theory

-- Bachelor of Music, Philadelphia College of the Performing Arts, 1982
+- BM, Philadelphia College of the Performing Arts, 1982

 In 2015, Brian Alegant was the first music professor to be named U.S. Professor of the Year by the Carnegie Endowment for the Advancement of Teaching and the Council for the Advancement and Support of Education.

 He earned a PhD in music theory from the Eastman School of Music, master’s degrees in music theory and music history from Temple University, and a BM in piano performance from the Philadelphia College of the Performing Arts.

 Before joining the Oberlin faculty, Alegant taught at McGill University from 1990-96.

 He is a former editor of Music Theory Spectrum, former executive board member of the Society for Music Theory, and recipient of a 2006 Northeast Ohio Council on Higher Education Award for Teaching Excellence.